svviz/svviz/README.rst

     -o ORIENTATION, --orientation ORIENTATION
-                          read orientation; probably want fr, rf or similar (only needed for paired-end data; default rf) -m MEAN, --isize-mean MEAN
+                          read orientation; probably want fr, rf or similar (only needed for paired-end data; default rf) -A ANNOTATIONS, --annotations ANNOTATIONS
+                          bed file containing annotations to plot; will be compressed and indexed using samtools tabix in place if needed (can specify multiple annotations files) -m MEAN, --isize-mean MEAN
                           mean insert size; used to determine concordant read pairs (paired-end)and the size of the flanking region